-Each ODMRP Router maintains a single sequence number, which must be included in each Join Query or Join Reply message it generates.
-Each ODMRP Router MUST make sure that no two messages (both Join Query and Join Reply) are generated with the same sequence number, and MUST generate sequence numbers such that these are monotonically increasing.
+Each ODMRP Router maintains a single sequence number, which must be included in each Join Query message it generates.
+Each ODMRP Router MUST make sure that no two Join Query messages are generated with the same sequence number, and MUST generate sequence numbers such that these are monotonically increasing.
 This sequence number is used as freshness information for when comparing routes to the ODMRP Router having generated the message.